sahildeshp/sahildeshp.github.io/_pages/about.md

   - /about.html
 ---

-I am an **HVDC Control & Protection Engineer** at [Siemens Energy](https://www.siemens-energy.com/), designing and validating control and protection systems for High Voltage Direct Current (HVDC) transmission — critical infrastructure enabling the global clean energy transition.
+I am an **HVDC Control & Protection Engineer** at [Siemens Energy](https://www.siemens-energy.com/), designing and validating control and protection systems for High Voltage Direct Current (HVDC) transmission.

 Previously at **SLB** (formerly Schlumberger), I led the integration of fast-loop drilling control applications into SLB's DrillSync Automated Controls Platform and designed, commissioned, and supported 10+ drilling automation systems in the field.

-I've also interned at **Rivian Automotive** and **Honeywell International**.
+I have also interned at **Rivian Automotive** and **Honeywell International**.

 I hold an **M.S. in Electrical Engineering** from North Carolina State University and a **B.E. in Instrumentation and Control Engineering** from Savitribai Phule Pune University.

-My work spans the full controls stack: from algorithm design in MATLAB/Simulink and SIL/HIL testing, to PLC programming in Structured Text, to SCADA integration and field commissioning.
+My work spans the full controls stack: from algorithm design in MATLAB/Simulink and SIL/HIL testing, to PLC programming, to SCADA integration and field commissioning.

 ---